The Journal

-September in Santa Barbara is the peak of our summer.
+Early fall in Santa Barbara is our true summer.
 August, September and October are much less foggy than the early summer months in our central coast zone.
-The trees aren’t so much changing color yet as wilting under the relentless sun.
+The trees aren’t so much changing color yet as wilting under a relentless sun.
 It is a time of year that reminds me that California has always been a cultural and geographic extension of Mexico.
-Growing up in the Beachtown Bohemia of Santa Cruz, several hours north along the California coast, I was raised to see these late summer/early autumn months as suited to Mexican cooking: cilantro and lime, an abundance of late season avocados mashed into a tangy guacamole, and shrimp tacos doused in MexiCali hot sauce.
+Growing up in the Beach Town Bohemia of Santa Cruz, several hours north along the California coast, I was raised to see these late summer/early autumn months as suited to Mexican cooking: cilantro and lime, an abundance of late season avocados mashed into a tangy guacamole, and shrimp tacos doused in MexiCali hot sauce.
 I wanted the next Slow Supper to celebrate this sexy, hazy, slightly overheated beachtown bohemian feeling with a meal and a caftan silhouette to embody this feeling.

-My kindred spirit creative friend, Kelly Hatchett of @laveredasb, who was raised in Santa Barbara, wore the evening’s featured caftan, the Inez dress.
+My kindred spirit creative friend, Kelly Hatchett of @laveredasb, a native of Santa Barbara, wore the evening’s featured caftan, the Inez dress.
 Hewn of a slinky lightweight matte woven fabric, the dress is a classic Moroccan caftan shape, but features a deep front center slit that allows for movement, and three-quarter length sleeves that make it suitable for cooking.
 The vertical stripe of the dress calls to mind the pinky-burnt red of bougainvillea.

-We dined outside with Mexican beer and simple homemade tacos and fresh guacamole (I like it with spice) to a playlist masterfully curated by Niklas Odman, whom I met during our family's travels to Sweden (Niklas is the head sommelier at Ett Hem and also curate's the hotel's phenomenal music that wafts around the lobby, nooks and restaurant.)
-We wrapped the Slow Supper marveling at the simple childlike pleasure of an It’s-It ice cream sandwich (a Northern California institution.)
-When everyone left, the patio bricks still warm from the day’s heat, and I picked up beer bottles in a happy post-party afterglow.
+We dined outside with Mexican beer and simple homemade tacos and fresh guacamole (spicy) to a playlist masterfully curated by Niklas Odman, the head sommelier/music curator at Stockholm's Ett Hem, whom I met during our family's travels to Sweden in 2022.
+We wrapped the Slow Supper marveling at the simple childlike pleasure of the made in California It’s-It ice cream sandwich.
+After everyone had left, the patio bricks were still warm from the day’s heat, and I picked up beer bottles in a happy haze.

 Comrades in Beachtown Bohemia: